shhyou/vm14hw2/report/report.md

 ```

 Similar places occured many times, each time having different PC.
 Currently we
-have no explanation about it.
+had no explanation about it.

 ### Discussions

 When we booted either the host or the guest, there were some places where the boot
-process hangs very long.
-We didn't know if it was caused by some I/O failure or
+process hung very long.
+We did not know if it was caused by some I/O failure or
 wrong device settings, but we suspected that it was where the strange trace
 messages get logged.

 Apart from the strange HVC trap events, we also found that the time in the guest
-virtual machine differs from that of the actual running time on the host machine.
+virtual machine differed from that of the actual running time on the host machine.
-This might be an indicator on whether the virtualization is effecient.
+This might be an indicator on whether the virtualization was effecient.

 ![guest running time](./host-running-client-time.jpg)

-In the above screenshot, the guest is running to 42.9s where the host actually runs
+In the above screenshot, the guest was running to 42.9s where the host actually ran
 1 minute.
-So the speed in the guest is only about 2/3 of the host in this case.
+So the speed in the guest was only about 2/3 of the host in this case.
 Note
-that the guest time differs from the above trace results since we're not enabling
+that the guest time differed from the above trace results since we were not enabling
 tracing this time.
 If so, the running time will be much larger.

 We once tried to find the trace event `kvm_emulate_insn` on our machine.
 However,
 later we discovered that it only exists on x86 machines.
-This means that the ARM
+This meant that the ARM
-processor is actually doing well in supporting virtualization so we don't need
+processor was actually doing well in supporting virtualization so we did not need
 much emulation.

-To support this argument, we may not that the exit count (from `kvm_exit`) and the
+To support this argument, we might note that the exit count (from `kvm_exit`) and the
-HVC trap count (from `kvm_exchvc`) aren't equal, but the former number is very
+HVC trap count (from `kvm_exchvc`) were not equal, but the former number was very
 close to the latter one.
-This means that for most of the traps (or any other reason)
+This meant that for most of the traps (or any other reason)
-that causes the virtualization to get back to the hypervisor, only a small amount
+that caused the virtualization to get back to the hypervisor, only a small amount
-of nubmer is caused by other routed exceptions.
+of nubmer was caused by other routed exceptions.
 We spent most of the time on hypervisor
 calls, and for other times we almost avoided other overheads.

 ## Part II - Experimenting Multiple Guests